mglantz/eda-ha/README.md

 Dependencies
 ------------

-An installed instance of https://github.com/ansible/eda-server
+* Two or more installed instance of https://github.com/ansible/eda-server or Red Hat Ansible Automation Platform with EDA controller.
+* A load balancer
+* Adjusted action taking playbooks

 Example Playbook
 ----------------

-Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:
+An example of how to use the role.
+In the action taking playbooks, the ones triggered by EDA events, adjust them as follows:
 ```
 - name: Event-driven action playbook
   hosts: all